manuGil/online-core/docs/source/databases.rst

 Relational Databases
 --------------------

-Databases uses data models for handling that data that they store.
+Databases use data models for handling that data that they store.
 One of the most common models is the `Relational data model`_.
-In this section of the exercise you will explore the main building components of a relational database: `Relation`_, `Tuple`_, and `Attribute`_.
+In this section of the exercise, you will explore the main building components of a relational database: `Relation`_, `Tuple`_, and `Attribute`_.
 Then you will learn how a relational schema is represented in the form of a relation.

 .. attention::
    **Question.**
    Which are some of the most popular Spatial DBMS?
-   Using the concept map in the `Living Textbook`_, reflect on the relationships connecting the concepts associated to Relational database.
+   Using the concept map in the `Living Textbook`_, reflect on the relationships connecting the concepts associated with Relational database.
 Can you elaborate a short explanation of that representation?

 Task 3.1
    Below, you find part of the instance of a relation in a database.
 Fill in the blanks with the names of the components indicated by the arrows.
 Choose from: attribute, domain, relation, tuple.